Posts

 Chicken (52%), Water, Buckwheat Flour, Wheat Flour, Thickener (1404, 415, 1442), Salt, Dehydrated Vegetables (Onion, Garlic), Herbs (Parsley, Rosemary, Thyme, Sage), Spices (Pepper), Wheat Gluten, Yeast, Egg Albumen, Sugar, Colours (150a, 100, 160c, 160b), Dextrose (Tapioca, Maize), Mineral Salts (450, 500), Canola Oil, Cottonseed Oil, Soy Protein, Thickener (1404), Yeast, Vinegar, Iodised Salt, Soy Flour, Emulsifiers (411, 481, 472E), Vitamin (Thiamin, Folate), Vegetable Gum (412), Hydrolysed Vegetable Protein, Wheat Cereal, Flavour Enhancer (635)

 Quite alarming when the chicken element in your chicken is barely 50%, don’t you think?
-Also “chicken” doesn’t really tell you too much, I think we can assume if it doesn’t say free-range, it’s almost certainly not the type of chicken I’d choose to buy.
+Also, “chicken” doesn’t really tell you too much.
+If it doesn’t say free-range or organic, we can assume it’s probably not the type of poultry you'd actively choose.
 So you know what this means?
-Yes – it means a paleo chicken schnitzel recipe is called for!
+Yes – it means a Paleo chicken schnitzel recipe is absolutely called for!

 Recipe: Paleo Chicken Schnitzel